 Because it is an onboarding device, Sens'it must work on all Sigfox radio configurations (RCs).
 That's why we integrated a custom hardware radio implementation.
 This way, Sens'it can send messages in all RCs.
 All RC-specific signals are matched with a different "path".
 This path is software-configurable.
 The antenna is custom-designed by Sigfox.

-The Sens'it v2 uses the following components:
+Both Sens'it v2 and v3 use the following components:

 - ST HTS221 for the temperature and humidity sensor,